Additional FAQS are posted on the Graduate Admissions and Program Evaluations' website

 International Student Applicants

-When completing the CSU Mentor application, if you are unsure how to calculate GPA conversion to the 4.0 scale system used in the U.S., enter the place holder of "3.0" until GAPE receives the hard copies of your transcript and can make the evaluation.
-See the above questions regarding document submission for international/non-U.S. resident applicants.
+application, if you are unsure how to calculate GPA conversion to the 4.0 scale system used in the U.S., enter the place holder of "3.0" until GAPE receives the hard copies of your transcript and can make the evaluation.
+See the above questions regarding document submission for international/non-U.S. resident applicants

 A student's bachelor's degree must be from an accredited four-year institution, and/or a program that is confirmed to be the equivalent of a U.S. bachelor's degree.

 If your degree is from a three year program, an approved/accredited post-baccalaureate program in the same field must have been completed.
 Applicants from India are strongly urged to read the FAQs posted on the Graduate Admissions and Program Evaluations’ website.
 If you have specific questions about your degree, contact the Graduate Admissions and Program Evaluations department.

 How do I make the determination to apply for domestic or international application status when my bachelor's degree is from another country? ▾